moorepants/BicycleParameters/docs/description.rst

 - Converts benchmark parameters to other parametrizations.
 - Calculates the transfer functions of the open loop system.
 - Plots Bode diagrams of the open loop transfer functions.
-- Generates publication quality tables of parameters using LaTeX

 Example Code
 ============